R. Kelly charged with paying bribe before marriage to Aaliyah

 The 52-year-old singer, who is being held without bond, is scheduled to stand trial in federal court in Chicago in April on child pornography and obstruction of justice charges before facing trial in Brooklyn.
 Kelly, whose given name is Robert Sylvester Kelly, was acquitted in 2008 on charges of videotaping himself having sex with a girl who prosecutors allege was as young as 13.

-R. Kelly’s attorneys have long maintained that he was unaware of Aaliyah’s age when they married.
+Kelly’s attorneys have long maintained that he was unaware of Aaliyah’s age when they married.
 The Illinois marriage license used for the wedding said she was 18.

 The indictment didn’t identify the person who was paid the bribe in order to get the fake ID, except to say that the person was a public employee.

-Aaliyah, whose full name was Aaliyah Dana Haughton, worked with R. Kelly on her debut album ”Age Ain’t Nothing but a Number.”
+Aaliyah, whose full name was Aaliyah Dana Haughton, worked with Kelly, who wrote and produced her 1994 debut album, “Age Ain’t Nothing But A Number.”

+Kelly, was arrested in February on 10 counts in Illinois of sexually abusing three girls and a woman.
+He has pleaded not guilty to those charges.

+Then on May 30, Cook County prosecutors added 11 more sex-related counts involving one of the women who accused him of sexually abusing her when she was underage.

 Copyright 2019 Associated Press.
 All rights reserved.